What is serialization?

 Serialization comes in handy if you need to manage multiple instances of an app, like development or staging instances in addition to the ones you use for production.
 Serialization can also be used to customize an initial state of an application, like preloading a Metabase instance with connection details to a database, predefined groups, dashboards, and so on.

 Serialization in Metabase

-Metabase’s serialization feature (available in some plans) lets you capture and export the contents of your Metabase so that you can reload them into another instance — or several.
+Metabase’s serialization feature lets you capture and export the contents of your Metabase so that you can reload them into another instance — or several.